Call centre manager

 Other areas covered by training may include:

 Membership of the Call Centre Management Association (CCMA) provides access to training courses, events, virtual learning programmes, seminars and conferences, which also provide opportunities to network with other call centre managers.
-Members also have access to a hotline and career development support and guidance.
+Members also have access to an HR and employment law helpline and career development support and guidance.

 Research, training, and networking opportunities are also available from The Institute of Customer Service (ICS).